10 Things to Know About Our Farm Winery

 4. Our tasting room hours change from season to season.

-We’re not open 24/7 or even nine to five.
-We are open every Saturday and Sunday, 11:00 am to 5:30 pm, and sometimes we are open more days of the week, if we are caught up with our work in the vineyard.
-It’s best to check our website for current tasting room hours.
-Our tasting room is closed January through March, but we’re here working - making wine, keeping the building the right temperature, and performing other farm chores.
-So if you have a group of eight or more and want to visit, even when we are closed, give us a ring 518-461-7132.
-If we’re not snowed in and have the driveway plowed, we can usually arrange it.
+We're not open 24/7 or even nine to five.
+We are open every Saturday and Sunday, Noon to 6:00 pm, and sometimes we are open more days of the week, if we are caught up with our work in the vineyard.
+It's best to check our website for current tasting room hours.
+Our tasting room is closed January through March, but we're here working - making wine, keeping the building the right temperature, and performing other farm chores.
+So if you have a group of eight or more and want to visit, even when we are closed, give us a ring.
+If we're not snowed in and have the driveway plowed, we can usually arrange it.

 3. We're doing something different.